 In the Panke Valley, on the northern side of the spillway, the Barnim Plateau, a major independent coherent aquifer has developed.
 It is located above the main aquifer, which is covered by the glacial till of the ground moraine (see also fig. 7 and 8).
 On the present map, this aquifer is indicated by separate blue groundwater isolines.
 A spur of the glacial till toward the Warsaw-Berlin Glacial Spillway creates an interlock of the Panke Valley aquifer with the main aquifer there.

 For more information, see the Groundwater Brochure:

-In May 2008, the phreatic surface, which has been lowered in Berlin by drinking-water discharge over the past hundred years, was at a relatively high level compared to 1989 (Limberg et al. 2007: pp. 76 et seq.)and considerably higher than in May of the previous year) (Fig. 10).
+In May 2010, too, the phreatic surface, which has been lowered in Berlin by drinking-water discharge over the past hundred years, was at a relatively high level compared to 1989 (Limberg et al. 2007: pp. 76 et seq.).